2-REC/hugo-myblog-theme/README.md

     * Icons
         * Use of an 'icon-font' for icons in text (additionally to SVG tags)
 * Themes
-    * More dynamis theme management.
+    * More dynamic theme management.
         For each theme:
         - Add entry+infos in "data/theme.toml" (name, chroma, chroma_background, primary_color)
         - Add scss files ("themes/name.scss" + "themes/chroma_background.scss" + "syntax/chroma.scss")